Nick Batzig and Jeff Waddington speak about Francis Chan’s Crazy Love, Augustine’s De Trinitatae and Anselm’s Cur Deus Homo.

 Participants: Jeff Waddington, Nick Batzig

 Reformed Media Review is dedicated to reviewing books and culture.
 To submit a review for consideration, visit the contact page.
-Browse more episodes from this program and learn how to subscribe.
+Browse more episodes from this program or subscribe to the podcast feed.

 I must have had some weird brain malfunction.
 Simon Chan is a missiologist.